unionai-oss/pandera/docs/source/schema_models.rst

 MultiIndex
 ----------

-The :class:`~pandera.schema_components.MultiIndex` capabilities are also supported with the class-based API:
+The :class:`~pandera.core.pandas.components.MultiIndex` capabilities are also supported with the class-based API:

 .. testcode:: dataframe_schema_model